clementpoiret/clementpoiret/README.md

 class ClementPoiret:
     """Linux power-user with a Ph.D. in neurosciences.

-    Clement a tech enthusiast who likes scripting and automating everything, He loves open source and open science.
+    A Clement is a tech enthusiast who likes scripting and automating everything, He loves open source and open science.

     Previous works in: